tcsvn/pyadlml/README.md

 [![Buy me a coffee][buy-me-a-coffee-shield]][buy-me-a-coffee]

 ## How to cite
-If you are using activity-assistant, consider citing the package
+If you are using pyadlml for puplications consider citing the package
 ```
 @software{activity-assistant,
   author = {Christian Meier},